Particular/docs.particular.net/serviceinsight/sequence-diagram/index.md

 Additional headers are used to determine endpoint names, message intent, and other factors.
 [Read more about headers](/nservicebus/messaging/headers.md).

 Note: The order of operations is critical to the correctness of the sequence diagram.
-When endpoints are running on more than one machine, it is crucial that those machines have synchronised clocks.
+When endpoints are running on more than one machine, it is crucial that those machines have synchronized clocks.
 This can be done using an NTP server.

 Note: Due to performance reasons, only the last 200 messages in a conversation are loaded.
 This limit can be controlled from ServiceInsight's application configuration file.